ULHPC/ulhpc-docs/docs/g5k/getting-started-g5k.md

 > `oarsub -C` will work only if you have **one** reservation currently ongoing at the moment.
 > If you have several reservations running at the same time, `oarsub` can't decide which node it will send you to, and it will ask you to enter the OAR Job ID like this: `oarsub -C <jobid>`

-You should see that your prompt changed: it now displays the current Grid'5000 node on which you are logged on.
+You should see that your prompt changed: it now displays the current Grid'5000 node on which you are logged.

 ##### Information about storage on Grid'5000

 On Grid'5000 infrastructure, users have access to several means of storing their files.
 First, each user is allocated one homedir directory per site, with a 25GB soft quota (and 100GB hard quota).
-Theses homes are mounted by default on the nodes that are used by an experiment.
+These homes are mounted by default on the nodes that are used by an experiment.

 Apart from this homedir mounted via NFS, computing nodes have their own filesystem on disk by default.
-This means that if someone is writing files into the `/tmp` or `/var` they are writing directly to the nodes' disk, thus having quicker IOs than if they were writing in their home via NFS.
+This means that if someone is writing files into `/tmp` or `/var` they are writing directly to the nodes' disk, thus having quicker IOs than if they were writing in their home via NFS.
-However, disks are not persistents on Grid'5000, so any file written on a node's disk will be lost eventually.
+However, disks are not persistent on Grid'5000, so any file written on a node's disk will be lost eventually.
 Users still need to bring back their files to their home at the end of their experiment.

-Finally, users can benefits from *storage groups*.
+Finally, users can benefit from *storage groups*.
-*Storage groups* are big dedicated volumes located on NFS servers which volumetry is around several TeraBytes.
+*Storage groups* are big dedicated volumes located on NFS servers which volume is around several terabytes.
-Theses volumes can be associated with a dedicated user group, ensuring that only a subset of users are allowed to access.
+These volumes can be associated with a dedicated user group, ensuring that only a subset of users are allowed to access.

-Each of theses storage are described on the [Storage Guide](https://www.grid5000.fr/w/Storage).
+Each of these storage options is described in the [Storage Guide](https://www.grid5000.fr/w/Storage).

 #### Node usage example